nogibjj/levia_polars_stats_week3/README.md

 ## statistics.py

-Python script using Pandas for descriptive statistics.
+Python script using Polars for descriptive statistics.

-In this script, it includes the following functions:

 ## Data Visualization
 For more pictures, please see "plots" folder!